aniketpant83/backend-devops-lab/README.md

 7. Continuous Integration and Deployment with Jenkins
     - Used Jenkins to automate the build (docker images), test (unittests), and deploy (deployments and services on cluster).
     - Added a parameterized deploy/delete option.
-8. WIP: Incorporate Argo CD for learining purposes.
+8. WIP: Incorporate Argo CD.

 ---

-## Steps to run code
+## Steps To Run

 - Clone repo to a directory and open on VSCode or editor of choice.
 - Install Docker (and if needed, other things too) and run 'docker compose up' from project root directory